COVID-19 safety update

 Georgina added: “It is worth spending the whole day here and driving around more than once.
 You never know what you might see during each circuit, and if you go round during the late afternoon, which may be quieter, you may see different animals.
 During one of our circuits, the two resident wolves came really close to the car, which was amazing.”

 What does Woburn Safari Park offer for families?

-There are over 80 species of animals to see at Woburn Safari Park.
-Leave plenty of time to enjoy spotting them all, as a day out here includes unlimited repeat circuits of the road safari drive through animal reserves, plus the foot safari with a daily program of keeper talks and demonstrations.
-The road safari was definitely the highlight for us and well worth planning for multiple circuits as we saw different things each time we went round.
+There are more than 1000 wild animals to see at Woburn Safari Park.
+Leave plenty of time to enjoy spotting them all, as a day out here includes unlimited repeat circuits of the Road Safari drive through animal reserves, plus the Foot Safari with a daily programme of keeper talks and demonstrations.
+The Road Safari was definitely the highlight for the whole family and well worth planning for multiple circuits as we saw different things each time we went round.

 What shouldn’t be missed?